icdevs/Icdevs_mainsite/_posts/2023-02-11- Async Flow - One Shot - Rust.md

 ```

 Since the IC has a new 5 minute timeout on full queues, the Sender and Receiver should retry this messaging after 5.5 minutes.
-Therefore the library needs to keep state of sent messages and should discard those messages after the acknowledgement has been made.
+Therefore the library needs to keep state of sent messages and should discard those messages after the acknowledgment has been made.

-The library should also keep track of processed message ids such that if a duplicate message is received, it is not reprocessed and instead, an acknowledgement is sent.
+The library should also keep track of processed message ids such that if a duplicate message is received, it is not reprocessed and instead, an acknowledgment is sent.

-The hash is a check to make sure the acknowledgement was of the correct data.
+The hash is a check to make sure the acknowledgment was of the correct data.
 If an improper hash is received the library should hand the request to a corruption handler with enough data to manage the error.

 This bounty gives the opportunity to